kubernetes/enhancements/keps/sig-cli/3104-introduce-kuberc/README.md

 criteria in at least one **set** of criteria, the plugin will be allowed to execute.
 If no criteria set succeeds after comparing the binary to all sets of criteria, the operation will be immediately aborted and an error returned.
-If `credentialPluginAllowlist` is not provided, or is explictly made `nil`, all binaries will be allowed.
+If `credentialPluginAllowlist` is not provided, or is explicitly made `nil`, all binaries will be allowed.
 If `credentialPluginAllowlist`'s value is set to the empty list `[]`, *all binaries will be prohibited*.

 In future updates, other allowlist entry fields MAY be added.
 Specifically, fields allowing for verification by digest or public key have been discussed.
-The initial design MUST acommodate such future additions.
+The initial design MUST accommodate such future additions.

 ```
 apiVersion: kubectl.config.k8s.io/v1beta1